SkooveLearn PianoDownload on the App Store

 half note

-The half note consists of an open note head (the open circle) with a stem extending up or down depending on where the notes are placed on the staff.
-Half notes can be any pitch.
+The half note consists of an open note head (the open circle) with a stem extending up or down depending on where the notes are placed on the staff, as before.

 How many beats is a half note?

-The half note beats last for two counts.
-The easiest way to understand how many beats a half note gets is to play a note on the piano and count 1 – 2, then play another note and count 3 – 4.
+The half note lasts for two beats.
+The easiest way to understand how many beats a half note gets is to play a note on the piano and count 1 – 2, then play another note and count 3 – 4 with a steady even pulse as before.
 Check out the diagram below to see a visual representation of counting half notes:

 What is a whole note?

-The whole note lasts for four counts.
-A whole note is the longest single note value in music theory.
-However, just because the whole note value lasts for a long time, does not make them easy to play!
-You need to pay close attention when you are playing the whole note so that you do not lose your focus.
+The whole note, or semibreve, lasts for four beats.
+You need to pay close attention when you are playing the whole note so that you do not lose the pulse of the music.

 Whole note symbol